2008-10-01 - 7:31 p.m.

 I did not realize that Little Egret was a rarity in this area and said nothing when I saw one in the distance and after awhile it wandered off.
 Then a lady came around asking about Little Egret, and I felt rather bad that I hadn't spoken up.
 However, on the positive side, while on a sunny trail, I noticed three (and then a fourth) Common Buzzard catching a thermal to go up and up.
 The birds were distant but so large that they showed very well in my binoculars.
 I did point them out to some other folks on the trail, and they seemed thrilled.
 I'm sure Common Buzzard is not a rare bird at all, but it's always fun to see even a small kettle.

-the largest remaining reed bed in northwest england is at the leighton moss reserve, although it apparently isn't big enough, since they said they have had only one "booming" male bittern per year on the land per year since 2004, very atmospheric to hear the spooky sounds of the reeds whispering in the wind though
+The largest remaining reed bed in Northwest England is at the Leighton Moss reserve, although it apparently isn't big enough, since they said they have had only one "booming" male bittern per year on the land per year since 2004.

 Lots and lots and lots of Black-Tailed Godwits in the saltmarsh.
 Lots and lots of Lapwings, really close to the road, in a soggy field near the railroad crossing.